yorickvanb/alaspoorcomedy-blog/content/blog/2024/theburglarandthebaby.md

 ---
 title: The Burglar and the Baby
-description: In which a burglar tries the wrong window.
+description: In which a burglar goes in through the wrong window.
 date: 2024-01-12
 draft: false
 tags: